afaqcentosquare/NyayomatApp/README.md

 - README.md

 The code base includes both the design and api call outs.
-As such, the unit tests shall primarliy be based on api's and their web ineraction.
+As such, the unit tests shall primarliy be based on api's and their web interaction.

 To perform unit tests,